We did it. We now know which migraine glasses are the best.

 While putting on sunglasses might seem like an easy fix when you feel a migraine coming on, it’s actually detrimental.
 This is because you run the risk of dark-adapting your eyes, making you even more sensitive over time.

 Remember the last time you went to a matinee movie and walked out of the theater into the sunshine?
 Ouch!
-You spent two hours essentially dark-adapting your eyes, so that when you went outside, it was more painful than if you hadn’t been in the theater.
+You spent two hours essentially dark-adapting your eyes, so that when you went outside, you could barely stand to open your eyes.

-The precisely tinted, lighter-colored lenses of migraine glasses block only the bad light, but let the rest in.
-This helps you avoid the pain of the blue and amber light, but let in the soothing green and other types of light that don’t cause a problem.
+The precisely tinted, lighter-colored lenses of migraine glasses block only the troublesome light, but let the rest in.
+This helps you avoid the discomfort of the blue and amber light, but let in the soothing green and other types of light that don’t cause a problem.

 With migraine glasses, you won’t be dark-adapting your eyes and making the problem worse.